firenahzku/VanillaFuryWarriorSimulator/README.md

 If you want to use an item that is missing in the `itemList.txt` file, then you have to add it, following the same format as all other items there have.

 ## Tuning
 * The code is currently tuned for Kronos III realm of Twinstar.
-This means that the hit table formulae, proc chances etc. are all based on data gathered from Kronos III.
+This means that proc chances etc. are all based on data gathered from Kronos III.
 * Proc chances can be changed in the character.cpp file (just CTRL+F "untamed fury" for example).
 * `CharWarrior::rollYellow` function needs to be altered to have critical hits on a second roll after the first roll determines that the attack wasn't missed or dodged.
-* Miss chance formula can be adjusted in the `CharWarrior::recalculateDamage` function.
 * AQ ranks of spells can be toggled on or off by commenting/uncommenting the lines of code in the `CharWarrior::addBuffs` and `CharWarrior::sampleAbilityDamage` (for heroic strike) functions.

 ## Rotation